 Computer Facilities: Brain Imaging Core computing facilities consist of centralized computing infrastructure, a shared central compute resource, a walk-in image analysis bay, and desktop/laptop computers for BI lab personnel.

 A shared central computing resource is housed in the dedicated computer room.
 This resource provides 288 computing cores, approximately 2 TB of aggregate RAM, local scratch disk, is accessible to lab users both locally and over the internet, and has full connectivity to all Brain Imaging Core computing resources.
 The Condor high-throughput computing environment is used to manage resource allocation and scheduling.
-An NVIDIA Tesla K80 provides GPU acceleration for CUDA-enabled processing pipelines.
+NVIDIA Tesla K80 and Titan Xp graphical processors provide GPU acceleration for CUDA-enabled processing pipelines.
 A separate, dedicated condor submit node provides access to 7000+ CPUs via the UW-Madison Center for High Throughput computing.

-The walk-in image analysis bay provides 13 shared OS X and windows workstations for Brain Imaging lab users.
+The walk-in image analysis bay provides 12 shared OS X and windows workstations for Brain Imaging lab users, along with monitor/keyboard/mouse stations for laptop users.

 MRI: Stimuli are presented by one of several software packages including E-Prime, PsychoPy, Presentation, and PsychToolbox.
 Many software packages are available for processing and analysis of MRI data, including FSL, AFNI, SPM, FreeSurfer, ANTs, fmriprep, camino, and DTI-TK, with other packages installed by researcher requests.
 Advanced analysis and display are performed by in-house developed tools.